lsinfo3/cnsm2022-wan-topology-synthesis/README.md

 # Comparing Traditional and GAN-based Approaches for the Synthesis of Wide Area Network Topologies

 This repository contains the source code and (generated) datasets used in the CNSM2022 paper *Comparing Traditional and GAN-based Approaches for the Synthesis of Wide Area Network Topologies*.
 Below is an overview of the contained folders and files.
+[More info below to come :)]

 ### *adj_matrices*